As the election campaign kicks off, the very latest from Scotland, Wales and Northern Ireland.

 “The Scottish party really needs to look at itself.
 It needs to understand why it is not electable.
 It is becoming more reactionary, rather than learning about how to become more successful.”

 The parting shot of Conservative candidate for Glasgow South West Heather MacLeod, who stood down amidst claims that part of the Tory party leadership were like a “nest of vipers”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.